OpenRL-Lab/openrl/README.md

 - Reinforcement learning training support for natural language tasks (such as dialogue)

+- Support [Arena](https://openrl-docs.readthedocs.io/en/latest/arena/index.html) , which allows convenient evaluation of various agents in a competitive environment.

-- Importing models and datasets from [Hugging Face](https://huggingface.co/)
+- Importing models and datasets from [Hugging F[README_zh.md](README_zh.md)ace](https://huggingface.co/)

 - Support for models such as LSTM, GRU, Transformer etc.